Binghamton University Admission Requirements

 |SAT Math 25th||670|

 |SAT Test||25th Percentile Score|

 |Average SAT Score||1420|

 What are the SAT requirements for students to be admitted to SUNY at Binghamton?

 SUNY at Binghamton typically requires applicants to be in the top 8 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1350 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1280.
 The estimated average SAT composite for admitted freshman is 1420 out of 1600.
+The school ranks #12 in New York for highest average SAT composite score.
 A competitive SAT score is critical as 97 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.